metavoiceio/tortoise-tts-modal-api/README.md

 We have made some improvements to Tortoise to make the inference 30% faster, and welcome contributions to improve it further!

+We also provide a Python API wrapper that can used for easy integration into your Python code.

 ## Voices
 There are four ways to get different voices out of this model:
 - `random`: The model randomly picks a voice in its embedding space